Maik-Furtado/Wallets-Api/README.md

 - Simple error hanling and logging

-Swagger/OpenAPI documentation is available in the project. with the project started by docker access
+Swagger/OpenAPI documentation is available in the project. with the project started by docker.
+Access:

 http://localhost:8080/swagger-ui/index.html